Functions

 Empty function definitions are valid in Betty, however duplicate definitions are not.
 Function overloading is not supported at this moment.

-function as an entry point.
+Every Betty program requires a main() function as an entry point.
 If the

 interpreter does not find one, an error will be raised.
 Intrinsic function